milreena/technicalproject/README.md

     ### 1.Customer Menu:

-    Registration Form: Allows customers to provide personal information, contact details, medical history, and a preferred vaccination center.
+    **Registration Form**: Allows customers to provide personal information, contact details, medical history, and a preferred vaccination center.
-    Appointment Scheduling: Enables customers to schedule vaccination appointments.
+    **Appointment Scheduling**: Enables customers to schedule vaccination appointments.
-    Dashboard: Provides customers with a summary of their appointments and profile information.
+    **Dashboard**: Provides customers with a summary of their appointments and profile information.
-    Profile Management: Allows customers to update their personal details and medical history.
+    **Profile Management**: Allows customers to update their personal details and medical history.

     ### 2.Admin Menu:

-    Manage Vaccine Information: Enables administrators to add, edit, and delete vaccine information.
+    **Manage Vaccine Information**: Enables administrators to add, edit, and delete vaccine information.
-    Manage Appointments: Allows administrators to view, reschedule, and cancel appointments.
+    **Manage Appointments**: Allows administrators to view, reschedule, and cancel appointments.
-    Add Vaccine Stock: Permits administrators to add vaccine stock to the system.
+    **Add Vaccine Stock**: Permits administrators to add vaccine stock to the system.

 ## Code Components:
      ## The code consists of several main components:
      ## Division of Components ##
     1.**Main Function**:
     The entry point of the program that prompts users to select their role (customer or admin) and directs them to the corresponding menu.